martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 The `MLP_21ft_4l` model achieved the highest overall performance, with F1-scores of 0.76 and 0.80 for classes 0 and 1, respectively.
 The slightly smaller `MLP_21ft_3l` model showed comparable results, indicating that reducing the number of layers from four to three does not substantially degrade performance.
 The `MLP_28ft` model, which includes both low-level and high-level features, achieved performance similar to the first two models.
 This confirms our expectations based on the validation results: incorporating high-level features enables accurate predictions even with smaller, faster models.
 Finally the `CNN_21ft` model showed the lowest metrics across all models.
 However, as previously mentioned, it suffered from overfitting, addressing this issue could potentially allow it to reach performance comparable to the MLPs.
+For a complete overview of the perfomance of this work, it is possible to examinate teh confusion matrix and roc curve in the  [Results](Results/) folder.

 ## The Code